50 Knows Football

 Lets face it, folks.

-It simply wouldn't feel like it's semifinals week at the World Cup without some grandstanding from North Korea's Kim Jong-Il, now would it?
+It simply wouldn't feel like semifinals week at the World Cup without some grandstanding from Kim Jong-Il, now would it?

 Didn't think so.

-The last time there was a major fracas of this level was exactly four years ago.
-Just before South Korea played it's final match in the 3rd Place game against Turkey, a seemingly jealous Mr. Jong-Il initiated some timely Korean-on-Korean crime out on the disputed high sea to grab headlines away from the sweet run of the Red Devils.
+Shockingly, the last time there was a major fracas of this level was exactly four years ago.
+Just before South Korea played it's final match in the 3rd Place game against Turkey, a jealous Jong-Il was guilty of some Korean-on-Korean crime out on the disputed high sea, in a weak attempt to grab headlines away from the sweet run of the Red Devils.

 Interesting event planner, that Jong-Il.
-Even the squares at the Pentagon mentioned a few weeks ago that Mr. Jong-Il was going to do some stuff during this World Cup like he did four years ago.
+Even the squares at the Pentagon mentioned a few weeks ago that the grand leader was going to do some stuff during this World Cup like he did four years ago.

 One Game Announcer Changes Everything